Some Tips & Tricks

 - In my work, visuals are often added as Google "Drawings".
 If you click on an image, you can tell if it's a regular photo or a Drawing because a Drawing has a little bar pop up across the bottom of the selection that has an "✎ Edit " button in the bottom left.

-- Oftentimes in my newer templates, I put the Drawings in headers because then they aren't in your way when editing text.
+- In my newer templates, I usually put the Drawings in headers because then they aren't in your way when editing text.
 (This makes the text easier to edit in mobile apps, although Drawings themselves can only be edited on desktops/laptops.)
 To access the header, double-click at the top of the page first.
-Then click on the background Drawing once, which will allow you to then open the Drawing for editing!
+Then click on the Drawing once, which will allow you to open it like normal for editing!
+Oftentimes, all aspects of images and shapes are combined into this one Drawing in the header (including with the background image), unless I needed to isolate something to be in front of the text.
+I am too lazy to click around lol

 -